 The following are selected workshops that I can provide relating to haiku poetry.
 Most of these presentations include a PowerPoint presentation and handouts.
+See photos of one of my “Haiku in the Woods” workshops and nature walks.
+See also A Sample Haiku Lesson Plan.

 “The Joy of Haiku” — An overview of haiku poetry, with English-language examples, a short history of Japanese haiku and its major practitioners, and the various techniques used to write literary haiku.
 Includes writing exercises and a sharing/feedback session.
 Can be tailored to be informational or generative, with discussion.